OpenVPN Configuration Options¶

 can alter how the server behaves.
 If

 Tunnel Network then the server will use a peer-to-peer mode much like Shared

 Key operates: It can only have one client, does not require client-specific

 overrides or iroutes, but also cannot push routes or settings to clients.
 If

 an IPv4 Tunnel Network larger than that is used, such as

 server will accept multiple clients and can push settings, but does require

-See Site-to-Site Example Configuration (SSL/TLS) for more information on a site-to-multi-site example using a large tunnel network and iroutes.
+See OpenVPN Site-to-Site Configuration Example with SSL/TLS for more information on a site-to-multi-site example using a large tunnel network and iroutes.

 When using tap mode, additional options are shown that control bridging behavior in OpenVPN and client address assignment.
-These are covered in Bridged OpenVPN Connections
+These are covered in Bridging OpenVPN Connections to Local Networks

 When the Redirect Gateway option is selected the server will push a message to clients instructing them to forward all traffic, including Internet traffic, over the VPN tunnel.
 This only works in SSL/TLS modes with a tunnel network larger than a /30 subnet.